Reactive attachment disorder of infancy or early childhood

 Children who are adopted from foreign orphanages are commonly affected, particularly if they were removed from their birth parents during the first weeks of life.

-- Does not make distinctions when socializing with strangers
+- Not making distinctions when socializing with strangers

-- Disregard for child's basic emotional needs for comfort, stimulation, and affection
+- Basic emotional needs for comfort, stimulation, and affection

-- Disregard for child's basic physical needs like food, toileting, and play
+- Basic physical needs like food, toileting, and play

 This disorder is diagnosed with a:

 Treatment has two parts.
-The first priority is to make sure the child is currently in a safe environment where emotional and physical needs are met.
+The first goal is to make sure the child is in a safe environment where emotional and physical needs are met.

 The caregiver should also have counseling to work on any current problems, such as drug abuse or family violence.
 Social Services should follow the family to make sure the child remains in a safe, stable environment.